MicrosoftDocs/visualstudio-docs/docs/workflow-designer/assign-activity-designer.md

 The **Assign** activity designer can be found in the **Primitives** category of the **Toolbox**, which is accessed by clicking the **Toolbox** tab (Alternatively, select **Toolbox** from the **View** menu or CTRL+ALT+X.)

-The **Assign** activity designer can be dragged from the **Toolbox** and dropped on to the Workflow Designer surface where ever activities are usually placed, such as inside a <xref:System.Activities.Statements.Sequence>.
-This creates an <xref:System.Activities.Statements.Assign> activity with a default **DisplayName** of Assign.
+The **Assign** activity designer can be dragged from the **Toolbox** and dropped on to the Workflow Designer surface where ever activities are placed, such as inside a <xref:System.Activities.Statements.Sequence>.
+Dropping the **Assign** activity designer creates an <xref:System.Activities.Statements.Assign> activity with a default **DisplayName** of Assign.
 The <xref:System.Activities.Activity.DisplayName%2A> can be edited in the header of the **Assign** activity designer or in the **DisplayName** box of the property grid.

 ### The Assign Properties